 Checking interior design and electrical plans for a very large Jacksonville project.
 One of Florida’s leading interior designers, Linda (University of Oklahoma College of Architecture graduate; ASID and LEED AP rated) has won four Historic Preservation awards and one Platinum Green Building Council award in Jacksonville.

-Ben Manley: Duke student, summa cum laude graduate of Leon High School (academically ranked in top 4 of class), exceptional, recruited tennis player and golfer, and member of the Professional Ski Instructors of America, after earning all 121 merit badges, 15 palms, and the National Hornaday Conservation Award, while becoming an Eagle Scout at 12, youngest in Florida history, and being designated as the most accomplished scout in Florida history (3.5 million Florida scouts).
-A summa cum laude graduate in political science, Ben is completing his graduate studies and thesis at Johns Hopkins (Government) and has completed his studies at Harvard (International Relations, 4.0 GPA).
+Ben Manley, pictured here entering Duke student, summa cum laude graduate of Leon High School (academically ranked in top 4 of class), exceptional, recruited tennis player and golfer, and member of the Professional Ski Instructors of America, after earning all 121 merit badges, 15 palms, and the National Hornaday Conservation Award, while becoming an Eagle Scout at 12, youngest in Florida history, and being designated as the most accomplished scout in Florida history (3.5 million Florida scouts).
+A summa cum laude graduate in political science, Ben completed his MA in Government at Johns Hopkins University (3.96 GPA) (Government) and has completed his studies at Harvard (International Relations, 3.94 GPA).

 Marjorie on her special day!